mendix/docs/content/en/docs/refguide/modeling/application-logic/workflows/_index.md

 Workflow is a visual language that allows you to build extendable processes.
 In Mendix Studio Pro, it is fully integrated with other visual editors, such as the microflow editor and page editor.

-Implementing workflow processes is vital for organizations to enhance operational efficiency, ensure compliance with regulations, and mitigate risks.
+Implementing workflow processes is beneficial for organizations that would like to enhance operational efficiency, ensure compliance with regulations, and mitigate risks.

 Below are the key reasons why organizations adopt workflow processes: